twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: React proxy on Django
 TODO: And that boilerplate react-django

+TODO: Update the "half of" and "lightly" with quantifiable dates/times

 ## Introduction
 I'm a startup engineer.
 3x first engineer, former Uber engineer, and have 12 years experience at these and more startups.